StevenG777/BuildProject-JSON-Graph-Visualizer/README.md

 4. To learn React, check out the [React documentation](https://reactjs.org/).

 ## My Reflection on This Project
-The JSON Graph Visualizer is a project that I did under the guidance of my project leader Sanjeev Vijayara through the Build Project Program by Open Avenues.
-This is a rewarding experience not only because this web application provides a new perspective on displaying JSON data, but also gives me exposure to using Typescript, React Router, MaterialUI, and building a visualization application.
+The JSON Graph Visualizer is a web application I developed under the guidance of [Sanjeev Vijayara](https://www.linkedin.com/in/sanjeev-vijayaraj/) through the Open Avenues Build Project Program.
+This project not only enhanced my skills in web development but also introduced me to new technologies like TypeScript, React Router, and Material UI.

-The JSON Graph Visualizer has two pages: the Home page and the JSON viewer page.
-The Home contains several components that showcase my understanding on using React
+The application has two main pages: the Home page and the JSON Viewer page.
+The Home page includes a customizable title, an image, a counter, and a toggle section.
+The JSON Viewer page features a file upload component that visualizes the hierarchical structure of JSON files using the Material UI Tree View.
+The Navigation Menu allows seamless transitions between these pages, demonstrating my proficiency in React, React Router, and Material UI.

+This experience has been invaluable in refining my understanding of TypeScript, particularly in declaring types and interfaces to minimize bugs caused by type errors.
+Additionally, Material UI streamlined the creation of aesthetically pleasing components.
+Leveraging my prior experience with React, I successfully built an industry-standard front-end application.

+Looking ahead, I plan to incorporate libraries like D3.js or Cytoscape.js to provide diverse visual perspectives on JSON data.
+I also aim to host the application on platforms such as Netlify or Render for public access.
+To enhance user experience, I will integrate a persistent data store, eliminating the need for repeated JSON uploads.
+As the application grows, I intend to use Redux for efficient state management.

+I am grateful to Sanjeev and the Open Avenues Build Project Program for their support and guidance.
+This project has significantly strengthened my web development skills, and I am excited to continue building more advanced features to create a seamless user experience.